keycloak/keycloak-community/design/keycloak.x/operator.md

 ### Connecting to a database

 A Postgres DB instance will have to be provisioned externally, it's not Keycloak Operator's responsibility to manage a database.
-The DB credentials will be stored as K8s Secrets.
+The DB credentials will be fetched from K8s Secrets.

 In long-term plan we'll add a limited integration with a Postgres Operator to leverage its backup functionalities for Keycloak upgrades.